JadaDev/Jada-Discord-Bot-FREE/PRIVACY_POLICY.md

 ## 8. Contact

-For questions about this Privacy Policy, contact [your contact info or issue tracker].
+For questions about this Privacy Policy, contact [JadaDev].